Welcome to Acorn Class

 We place importance on the characteristics of effective learning:

 Our assessment data for older children shows that those children who demonstrate strong characteristics of effective learning in the early years are more likely to enjoy and achieve at a higher level as they get older.
 Support your child to develop these characteristics just as much as you support the academic side of things.
-Talk with Miss Bond for more ideas.
+Talk with Miss Colvin for more ideas.

 Supporting your Child: Expectations for Learning